 The kitchen features custom made kitchen appliances.
-Image via Louis Armstrong Museum courtesy of Shore Fire Media.
+Image from the Louis Armstrong Museum courtesy of Shore Fire Media.

 The master bedroom.
-Image via Louis Armstrong Museum courtesy of Shore Fire Media.
+Image from the Louis Armstrong Museum courtesy of Shore Fire Media.

 Recently, we were invited to take part in a house tour, which took us through the Armstrongs’ living room, bedroom, bathroom, kitchen and den (deemed Louis’ “man cave”).
 From the moment we stepped inside, it was evident that Armstrong’s essence completely saturates the house.
 Strolling through each room slowly, we were given the unique opportunity to see how he lived and where his genius was fostered.

 The living room.
-Image via Louis Armstrong Museum courtesy of Shore Fire Media.
+Image from the Louis Armstrong Museum courtesy of Shore Fire Media.

 The den.
-Image via Louis Armstrong Museum courtesy of Shore Fire Media.
+Image from the Louis Armstrong Museum courtesy of Shore Fire Media.